 Palau Sunscreen Ban (Senate Bill No. 10-135, SD1, HD1):

-Most of our information has been extracted autonomously from third-party sources, please contact the relevant third-party listed in the event of any discrepancies.
-1Source is not responsible for any broken links, changes, edits, re-directs of third-party sites.
+Most of our information has been extracted autonomously from third-party sources; please get in touch with the relevant third-party listed in case of discrepancies.
+1Source is not responsible for broken links, changes, edits, or third-party site re-directs.

-By using our app and website, you agree to 1Source’s Terms & Conditions as well as the Legal Disclaimers and Privacy Agreements.
+Using our app and website, you agree to 1Source’s Terms & Conditions and the Legal Disclaimers and Privacy Agreements.